arula-ai/copilot-governance-lab-java/.github/chatmodes/need-review.chatmode.md

 ## Review Goals

 - Verify that every change aligns with repository instructions, especially `.github/copilot-instructions.md`, security requirements, and exercise-specific guidance.
-- Assess code quality, maintainability, and alignment with the intentionally vulnerable Spring Boot patterns documented for the lab.
+- Assess code quality, maintainability, and adherence to Angular best practices.
 - Confirm test coverage, documentation updates, and governance evidence are in place.
 - Provide actionable feedback for any regressions, risks, or missing artifacts.